deler-aziz/helm-deploy-action/README.md

   JSON encoded map.
 - `helm`: Helm binary to execute, one of: [`helm`, `helm3`].
 - `version`: Version of the app, usually commit sha works here.
-- `timeout`: specify a timeout for helm deployment
+- `timeout`: specify a timeout for helm deployment.
+Defaults to 5m0s.
 - `repo`: Helm chart repository to be added.
 - `repo-alias`: Helm repository alias that will be used.
 - `repo-username`: Helm repository username if authentication is needed.
 - `repo-password`: Helm repository password if authentication is needed.
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.
+- `namespace-create`: If true, create namespace if not exist.
+Defaults to false.

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this